Josephson's effect in the Schwarzschild background: Rindler near-horizon limit and proper/coordinate conversions for GL parameters

 The proper/coordinate conversions needed to compare with expressions written in Schwarzschild coordinates are straightforward.
-Let $(r,\theta,\phi)$ be the Boyer–Lindquist-like coordinates on a constant-$t$ slice near $r_s$.
+Let $(r,\theta,\phi)$ be the Boyer-Lindquist-like coordinates on a constant-$t$ slice near $r_s$.
 In a small patch centered at $(r_s,\theta_0,\phi_0)$,

 and the induced metric reduces to $d\rho^2+dx^2+dy^2$ at leading order, matching \eqref{E.1}.
 The spatial gradient and divergence map as $\nabla_\Sigma\to (\partial_\rho\,\partial_x\,\partial_y)$, while the area and volume elements become $dA=dx\,dy$ and $dV=d\rho\,dx\,dy$.
 Thus, a barrier whose normal is radial in Schwarzschild coordinates has proper thickness $L=\Delta \rho$, and a disk-like cross-section of coordinate radii $(\Delta\theta,\Delta\phi)$ at $(\theta_0,\phi_0)$ has proper area $A\simeq r_s^2\sin\theta_0\,\Delta\theta\,\Delta\phi$.
 Components of $A_i$ convert by the obvious Jacobians in \eqref{E.3}, but no lapse enters because $A_i$ is intrinsic to $\Sigma_T$.